sage-code/maj/preposition.md

 * jo vobu'do una saga da la nova = I will tell a stories about the present
 * tu vobu'do una saga da la dopa = you will tell a story about the future
-* su vobu'do una saga da la befa = he will tell a story about the past
+* su vobu'do una saga da la rama = he will tell a story about the past

 **Preposition:** de = from (location)